dan-t-data/saas-billing-churn-analysis/README.md

 ## Executive Summary
 At Vastian, a Software-as-a-Service (SaaS) company, I conducted a churn analysis to quantify recurring revenue loss and uncover billing-driven churn risks.
 To ensure rigor, I built an end-to-end workflow across **Excel, SQL, and Tableau**:

 - **Excel** → cleaned and validated a 10k-row sample to spot inconsistencies and stress-test KPI logic.

 - **SQL** → scaled those cleaning rules to the full dataset, joined customers/subscriptions/invoices, and added churn flags and delay buckets.
+Exported one clean enriched CSV.

-- **Tableau** → designed an interactive dashboard to deliver insights for executive decision-making.
+- **Tableau** → built an interactive dashboard to surface churn drivers and deliver actionable insights.

-In practice, I uploaded three clean CSVs into Tableau and created relationships to build the dashboard.
-To demonstrate a production-ready approach, I also authored SQL scripts that replicate the same joins and enrichments.

 The analysis revealed that enterprise accounts on manual payment methods (Check/Wire) had the highest churn, worsened by late payments and regional concentration in the South & Midwest.
 Recommendations to migrate customers to automated billing and strengthen collections could protect ~$380M ARR.